stellar-deprecated/horizon/docs/learn/admin.md

 Horizon will output logs to standard out.
 Information about what requests are coming in will be reported, but more importantly and warnings or errors will also be emitted by default.
 A correctly running horizon instance will not ouput any warning or error log entries.

 Metrics are collected while a horizon process is running and they are exposed at the `/metrics` path.
 You can see an example at (https://horizon-testnet.stellar.org/metrics).
-TODO.

 ## I'm Stuck!
 Help!